 I made a simple poem printable to go with the turkey handprint that you can download for FREE.

-Make sure to print the turkey handprint poem onto thicker card stock so the paper doesn’t wrinkle after the paint is put on.
+Helpful Tip: Be sure to print the turkey handprint poem onto white cardstock paper so the paper doesn’t wrinkle after the paint is put on.

 How to Make a Turkey Handprint